AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 ### Add The Target extension

 Adobe Target has two official extensions, the Adobe Target extension and the Adobe Target VEC extension.
 The Adobe Target supports all of the API familiar to users of our earlier mobile SDKs.
-The Adobe Target VEC extension requires the Adobe Target extension and adds support for Target's Visual Experience Composer, which allows marketers to build simple activities that change image and text elements on the page in a What-You-See-Is-What-You-Get (WYSIWYG) interface.
+The Adobe Target VEC extension adds support for Target's Visual Experience Composer (currently in Beta), which allows marketers to build simple activities that change image and text elements on the page in a What-You-See-Is-What-You-Get (WYSIWYG) interface.
 In this tutorial, you will use both.

 >[!NOTE] If you do not have a license for Adobe Target, you can skip this section